Luphen1/Productline-Sales-Portfolio-Project/README.md

 ```

--- How do sales vary by territory?
+-- How does sales vary by territory?

 -- EMEA(Europe Middle East Africa) generated $4,979,272.41 EMEA and order of 1407.
 -- APAC(Asia Pacific) generated $746,121.83 EMEA and order of 1407.